jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0 Course Objectives.md

 - ### Understand the InstructLab Methodology
 - ### Understand the InstructLab Taxonomy/Skills/Knowledge
 - ### Understand Synthetic Data Generation and how we train models
-- ### Understand the relevance and importance of open source and communitity driven project
+- ### Understand the relevance and importance of open source and communitity driven projects
 - ### Hands on experience of InstructLab
 - ### Achieve InstructLab badge